Allegralimit/Predictive-Analytics-for-Business-Nanodegree/README.md

 # Predictive-Analytics-for-Business-Nanodegree
-Predictive Analytics for Busines co-created by Alteryx and Tableau
+Predictive Analytics for Busines by Udacity co-created by Alteryx and Tableau